tastewar/BusStop/ReadMe.txt

 ============
 **Allow for multiple stops?? (the Megan enhancement!)
-**Re-organize by "direction" and display the direction title as a string file -- explains 350 predictions appearing to be out of order Maybe change date time scroll to Date, then Time, then rest of sequence Track power-ups, resets, etc. in NV storage, and add to stats??
+**Re-organize by "direction" and display the direction title as a string file -- maybe make the route/direction struct dynamic as well!
+Skip MBTA routes for this stop command, and just dynamically deal with
+     new routeTitle/DirectionsTitle combinations as they come up.
+But never delete them, just don't display if 0 predictions -- explains 350 predictions appearing to be out of order Track power-ups, resets, etc. in NV storage, and add to stats??
-Look into http://timezonedb.com/api for time
+Look into http://timezonedb.com/api for time -- right way to do this is query for gps coordinates.
+Can be gotten via routeConfig or MBTA command, but annoying
-Move route acquisition to loop, just don't attempt to get predictions until we have it -- NO, need it to configure sign.
-Get Time first, so we can display stuff early.
+Could take coords from NextBus routeConfig command (returned early in the "route" tag) Get Time first, so we can display stuff early.
+Add allocation failures to stats.
+Add display order to stats?
+Other things?

 Bugs
 ====
-1. On startup, sometimes hit watchdog -- why? same reason as other places, most likely.
+1. On startup, sometimes hit watchdog -- why? same reason as other places, most likely, an infinite loop in the underlying lib.
-2. Saw some cases where 79 showed a Now that shouldn't have -- why?
-Is it significant that 79 is the first to be listed in XML?
-79 Seems to sometimes have just one vehicle, so tracking tripTag should help.
-3. Also saw cases where Now had an asterisk, and some other short times did as well, suggesting some flags aren't getting cleared appropriately -- hopefully same as above.
-4. Maybe wait longer on WiFi Reset? -- trying
+2. Maybe wait longer on WiFi Reset? -- trying.
+Meh.
+3. Only seeing 3 alerts when there are four active -- allocate couldn't have failed, right?

 Enclosure
 =========
 The enclosure only needs to be big enough for the DigiX and a small Perma-Proto board.
 Ideally, one end of the case will have the RJ jack for the serial cable, a power input, and a short power output cable coming out.
 Internally, the power should split, with one half going back out for the BB, and the other going into the DigiX.
 Needs a short 6-conductor RJ cord as well.
 Perhaps a couple of LEDs to indicate wifi reset or other interesting states.
 Two buttons: one for reset, the other for paging through statistics.
-Power supply for BetaBrite is 7.5V, so fine for DigiX as well.
+Power supply for newer BetaBrite is 7.5V DC (older is 7V AC!), so fine for DigiX as well.

 Open Questions
 ==== =========